Anerak/rhel7-notes/RH-EX200.md

 By default, everything on Linux is denied.
 You can allow processes to do their stuff with policy rules.
 There are three modes for SELinux:

-- Enforcing: SELinux denies access to anything that doesn't have an explicity policty to allow a behaviour.
-- Permissive: used to troubleshoot issues.
-SELinux allow all interactions, even if there's no explicit rule, and it logs those interaction it would have denied in enforcing mode.
+Mode|Description
+-|-
+Enforcing|denies access to everything without explicit policies for that behaviour Permissing|used to troubleshoot.
+Allow any interaction and logs the ones that should be denied.
-- Disabled: turns off SELinux.
-You must reboot the system to disable SELinux entirely.
+Disabled|turns off SELinux.
+Requires a reboot to remove the labeling of SELinux.

 It's better to use permissive mode than disable SELinux.
 The kernel will automatically maintain SELinux file system labels as needed, avoiding the need of relabeling during the system reboot.